veganben/simple-calendar/README.md

     &lt;table id="calendar" class="easy-calendar">&lt;/table>

-and, from your own javascript, initialise with a DOM node and a callback.
+and, from your own javascript, initialise with the DOM node which should trigger the appearance of the calendar and a callback to handle the ISO date returned when the user selects a date

     var initCalendar = function() {